kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

     customHeaders: X-Client-Id=cid,X-Tenant-Id=tid,X-Organization-Id=oid # Optional.
 Custom headers to include in query.
 In case of auth header, use the custom authentication or relevant authModes.
     ignoreNullValues: false # Default is `true`, which means ignoring the empty value list from Prometheus.
 Set to `false` the scaler will return error when Prometheus target is lost
     unsafeSsl: "false" #  Default is `false`, Used for skipping certificate check when having self signed certs for Prometheus endpoint
-    # Required when using Azure managed service for Prometheus
-    authenticationRef:
     # Valid when using Azure managed service for Prometheus
     cloud: Private # Default is `AzurePublicCloud`
     # Required when cloud = Private